 This impact simulation is the astronomical equivalent of a military exercise.
 More or less.

-“Whenever we participate in a simulation of this nature, we learn more about who the key players are in a disastrous event such as a meteorite fall.
-We also understand who needs to know what news, which direction to receive and when ”.
-To speak is Lindley Johnson, NASA's planetary defense officer, in one declaration.
+"Whenever we participate in a simulation of this nature, we learn more about who the key players are in a disastrous event like a meteorite fall.
+We also understand who needs to know what news, which direction to receive and when." speak is Lindley Johnson, NASA's planetary defense officer, in one declaration.

 These exercises help us communicate better with each other and with our governments.
 They assure us that we will all be coordinated by the best of the task forces in the event that a potential, visible impact threat is identified in the future to give a timely "comet alert".Lindley Johnson